ShaorxCN/study_note/OS/blog_os/blog_os_cn(Exceptions开始)/async-await.md

 - **Update the pointer on move**: The idea is to update the internal pointer whenever the struct is moved in memory so that it is still valid after the move.
 Unfortunately, this approach would require extensive changes to Rust that would result in potentially huge performance losses.
 The reason is that some kind of runtime would need to keep track of the type of all struct fields and check on every move operation whether a pointer update is required.

 - **Store an offset instead of self-references**: To avoid the requirement for updating pointers, the compiler could try to store self-references as offsets from the struct’s beginning instead.
 For example, the `element` field of the above `WaitingOnWriteState` struct could be stored in the form of an `element_offset` field with a value of 8 because the array element that the reference points to starts 8 bytes after the struct’s beginning.
-Since the offset stays the same when the struct is moved, no field updates are required.

-The problem with this approach is that it requires the compiler to detect all self-references.
+Since the offset stays the same when the struct is moved, no field updates are required.<br>The problem with this approach is that it requires the compiler to detect all self-references.
 This is not possible at compile-time because the value of a reference might depend on user input, so we would need a runtime system again to analyze references and correctly create the state structs.
 This would not only result in runtime costs but also prevent certain compiler optimizations, so that it would cause large performance losses again.

 - **Forbid moving the struct**: As we saw above, the dangling pointer only occurs when we move the struct in memory.
 By completely forbidding move operations on self-referential structs, the problem can also be avoided.
 The big advantage of this approach is that it can be implemented at the type system level without additional runtime costs.
 The drawback is that it puts the burden of dealing with move operations on possibly self-referential structs on the programmer.